Adeoye-Anny/Windows11-Security-System-Administration/README.md

 In this lab, I performed hands-on system administration and security testing on a Windows 11 environment.
 The objective was to demonstrate practical skills in user account management, system updates, basic troubleshooting, and endpoint security using Microsoft Defender.
 This lab simulates real-world IT Support and Help Desk responsibilities.

 ### Lab Environment
-Operating System: Windows 11 Enterprise
+* Operating System: Windows 11 Enterprise
-Environment Type: Local machine / Virtual Machine Security Tool: Microsoft Defender Antivirus
+* Environment Type: Virtual Machine
+* Security Tool: Microsoft Defender Antivirus

 📸 Screenshot:
 Add a screenshot of the Windows 11 system information page showing OS version and edition.